amodhakal/escape-rack/README.md

 I had difficulty coming up with artifact names.
 I want the names to sound unique while also being an alliteration.
 I used Claude 3.5 Sonnet as the AI on Jan.
 28 on Tuesday.

-I replaced Blackbeard's bloodstained Behemoth with Buggy's Bloodstained Blade, because blade is more a common word and Buggy is a pirate for my favorite anime, One Piece.
+I replaced Blackbeard's bloodstained Behemoth with Buggy's Bloodstained Blade, because blade is more a common word and Buggy is a pirate from my favorite anime, One Piece.

 I replaced Terrible Tom's thundering trident with Triton's Tainted Trident because I wanted the trident to be cursed, tainted.
-When thinking of the backstory, I came up with idea of Poseidon and his son Triton as the characters which perfectly for the alliteration.
+When thinking of the backstory, I came up with idea of Poseidon and his son Triton as the characters which perfectly fits the alliteration.

 I replaced Salty Sam's sacred scepter to Selene's Sacred Scepter.
 The use of scared and scepter reminds me of divinity, so I tied the artifact to the goddess Selene from greek mythology.
 She's the goddess of the moon which I plan on incorporating in my lore and powers.